Best Practices for Securing Administrative Access

 Learn the best practices for securing administrative access to your firewalls to prevent successful cyberattacks through an exposed management interface.

 Protecting your network from cyberattacks begins with a secure firewall deployment.
-If the network you use to manage your sensitive IT devices—including your Palo Alto Networks next-gen firewalls and Panorama—is not secured properly, you can’t detect and defend against vulnerability exploits that could lead to infiltration and/or the loss of sensitive data.
+If the network you use to manage your sensitive IT devices—including your Palo Alto Networks next-generation firewalls and Panorama—is not secured properly, you can’t detect and defend against vulnerability exploits that could lead to infiltration or the loss of sensitive data.
 The ultimate goal when securing firewall access is to ensure that even if an attacker gains access to privileged credentials, you can still thwart their ability to get in and do damage.
 Follow these best practice guidelines to ensure that you secure administrative access to your firewalls and other security devices in a way that prevents successful attacks.

-All Palo Alto Networks firewalls provide an out-of-band management port (MGT) that you can use to perform the firewall administration functions.
-Alternatively, you can choose to use the MGT port for initial configuration, and then configure a data port for management access to the firewall.
-Either way, because the management interface provides access to your security configuration, you must take the following precautions to safeguard access to this interface:
+All Palo Alto Networks firewalls provide an out-of-band management (MGT) port that you can use to perform firewall administration functions.
+Alternatively, you can use the MGT port for initial configuration and then configure a data port for management access to the firewall.
+Either way, because the management interface provides access to your Security configuration, you must take the following precautions to safeguard access to this interface:

 - Isolate the management interface on a dedicated management VLAN.

-- Limit the source IP addresses allowed in to the management network to those of your dedicated management devices, such as a jump server or a bastion host.
+- Limit the source IP addresses allowed in to the management network to IP addresses of your dedicated management devices, such as a jump server or a bastion host.

 - Use a jump server or bastion host (with screen recording) to provide secure access from your corporate network in to your dedicated management network and require that users authenticate and are authorized to access your management network.